Heat-related illnesses in dogs and cats: How to protect your pet in summer

 -

-Cool the affected areas of skin with a damp towel.
+Cool the affected skin areas with a damp towel.

 -

-Use gentle, skin-soothing care products such as Annimally Aua Balm Plus to regenerate the skin and promote healing.
+Use gentle, soothing skincare products like Annimally Aua Balm Plus to regenerate skin and promote healing.

-Avoid taking your pet out in the sun during midday hours.
+Avoid taking your pet out in the sun during midday.
 Plan your walks early in the morning or late in the evening when the sun is less intense.
-There are also special sunscreens for pets that you can apply to sensitive areas such as the ears and nose.
+There are also special sunscreens for pets that you can apply to sensitive areas like the ears and nose.

 Burns on the paws from hot floors

 Asphalt and sand can heat up extremely on hot summer days and burn your pet's paws.
-Dogs that walk on asphalt are particularly at risk.
-The sensitive paw pads can suffer severe damage, which is very painful and can lead to infections.
+Dogs walking on asphalt are particularly at risk.
+The sensitive paw pads can suffer severe damage, which is very painful and can lead to infection.

 Symptoms of burned paws: